ericwbailey/ericwbailey.website/source/writing/the-optics-of-pair-programming.md

 ### Leverage

 thoughtbot offers consulting services, and these services aren't cheap.
 When a thoughtbot employee asks a client to pair, there are some unspoken power dynamics at play.
-A consultant
+A consultant:

 - Is typically brought in because something isn't going well.
 - Operates largely independent of the client’s bureaucracy and has the latitude to use their workflows and tooling.